-Since this card comes Super Clocked, you get a video card that comes fully maxed out and ready to perform at its peak.
+Since this card comes Amped, you get a video card that comes fully maxed out and ready to perform at its peak.
 The GTX 1070 is also ready for VR which stands for virtual reality if that’s something you’re interested in.

 Considering that this is a top tier graphics card you will be able to use this thing for years before having to upgrade.

 This card is basically silent due to Freeze technology and the fan actually doesn’t even fully turn on until the cards get to temperatures over 50c making this a really nice card that won’t overheat on you.

 The GTX 1070 is also able to destroy any of the latest games, even at 2k resolution let alone 1080p!
-When you consider that it’s much cheaper than the 980ti, (which costs more!)
+When you consider that it’s about the same price as a 980ti, (which performs a lot worse!)
 I have to say that it’s a great buy.

 There really are no downsides to this card that I can think of and just thinking about it puts a smile on my face.
 You really are getting one of the best cards that money can buy and with if you love to play games then this card will really make you very happy.